Probing dark energy and neutrino mass from upcoming lensing experiments of CMB and galaxies: Fisher matrix formalism

 \section{Fisher matrix formalism}

-In this section, we summarize the Fisher matrix formalism used in the subsequent analysis, and describe the canonical setup for CMB and cosmic shear experiments, for which forecast results are presented in section \ref{sec4}.
+In this section, we summarize the Fisher matrix formalism used in the subsequent analysis, and describe the canonical setup for CMB and cosmic shear experiments, for which forecast results are presented in Sec.~\ref{sec4}.

-Given the angular power spectra theoretically parametrized by a set of parameters $\vec{p}$, the cosmological information on these parameters obtained from the combination of several experiments is quantified by the Fisher matrix \cite{TTH97}: \beq F_{ij} = \sum_{\ell=2}^{\ell\rom{max}}\frac{2\ell+1}{2}f\rom{sky} \Tr\left(\bm{C}^{-1}_{\ell}(\vec{p})\PD{\bm{C}_{\ell}}{p_i}(\vec{p}) \bm{C}^{-1}_{\ell}(\vec{p})\PD{\bm{C}_{\ell}}{p_j}(\vec{p})\right), \eeq where the quantity $\bm{C}_{\ell}$ represents the covariance matrix for angular power spectra given below, $p_i$ is a cosmological parameter which we want to estimate, and the $f\rom{sky}$ is the sky coverage.
-Using the Fisher matrix, the 1-$\sigma$ (68\%C.L.) statistical uncertainties for the cosmological parameter $p_i$ marginalized over other parameters, $\sigma(p_i)$, is estimated as $\sigma(p_i)=\sqrt{\{\bm{F}^{-1}\}_{ii}}$.
-Also, the statistical correlation or degeneracy between parameters $p_i$ and $p_j$ can be deduced from the off-diagonal component of inverse Fisher matrix $\{\bm{F}^{-1}\}_{ij}$, and is quantified by defining the correlation coefficient, $r(p_i,p_j)=\{\bm{F}^{-1}\}_{ij}/ \{\{\bm{F}^{-1}\}_{ii}\{\bm{F}^{-1}\}_{jj}\}^{1/2}$.
+Given the angular power spectra theoretically parametrized by a set of parameters $\vec{p}$, the cosmological information on these parameters obtained from the combination of several experiments is quantified by the Fisher matrix \cite{TTH97}: \beq F_{ij} = \sum_{\l=2}^{\l\rom{max}}\frac{2\l+1}{2}f\rom{sky} \Tr\left(\bm{C}^{-1}_\l(\vec{p})\PD{\bm{C}_\l}{p_i}(\vec{p}) \bm{C}^{-1}_\l(\vec{p})\PD{\bm{C}_\l}{p_j}(\vec{p})\right) \,, \eeq where the quantity $\bm{C}_\l$ represents the covariance matrix for angular power spectra given below, $p_i$ is a cosmological parameter which we want to estimate, and the $f\rom{sky}$ is the sky coverage.
+Using the Fisher matrix, the $1\sigma$ (68\%C.L.) statistical uncertainties for the cosmological parameter $p_i$ marginalized over other parameters, $\sigma(p_i)$, is estimated as $\sigma(p_i)=\sqrt{\{\bm{F}^{-1}\}_{ii}}$.
+Also, the statistical correlation or degeneracy between parameters $p_i$ and $p_j$ can be deduced from the off-diagonal component of inverse Fisher matrix $\{\bm{F}^{-1}\}_{ij}$, and is quantified by defining the correlation coefficient, $r(p_i,p_j)=\{\bm{F}^{-1}\}_{ij}/\{\{\bm{F}^{-1}\}_{ii}\{\bm{F}^{-1}\}_{jj}\}^{1/2}$.
 It is worth noting that Eq.(\ref{FisMat}) relies on the assumption of the Gaussianity for likelihood function, which is incorrect in some situations.
 In particular, cosmic shear is sensitive to the nonlinear gravitational evolution, which leads to the non-Gaussian covariance.
 However, the actual impact of non-Gaussian covariance on the parameter estimation is turned out to be insignificant, and it degrades at most few percent level \cite{Takada:2008fn,Takahashi:2009ty}.
-Although this does not imply the validity of the error estimation with Gaussian likelihood function (for example, in the case of neutrino mass, the condition, $\sum m_{\nu}>0$, leads to non-Gaussian error \cite{Perotto:2006rj}), we adopt Eq.(\ref{FisMat}) to investigate the potential power of weak lensing experiments.
+Although this does not imply the validity of the error estimation with Gaussian likelihood function (for example, in the case of neutrino mass, the condition, $\mnu>0$, leads to non-Gaussian error \cite{Perotto:2006rj}), we adopt Eq.~\eqref{FisMat} to investigate the potential power of weak lensing experiments.